NEWS & UPDATES

 • Click here to see the days and times for the current session of Swim Strokes.

 Each Swim Lessons category has three stages or levels that are designed for swimmers’ age and ability.
 If you have any question about Swim Lessons, or want some help placing your child in the right class, please reach out to our Aquatics Directors or simply call the front desk.
-Bernon Y Aquatics (Franklin): Krystina Edens at krystinae@hockymca.org -OR- Foxboro Y Aquatics: Chris Tower at christophert@hockymca.org -OR- North Attleboro Y Aquatics: Sheila Riley at sheilar@hockymca.org
+Bernon Y Aquatics (Franklin): Krystina Edens at krystinae@hockymca.org -OR- Foxboro Y Aquatics: Chris Tower at christophert@hockymca.org -OR- North Attleboro Y Aquatics: Ken Follette at kenf@hockymca.org

 SWIM STARTERS BABY & TODDLER LESSONS WITH PARENT